Rotatable Antenna Aided Mixed Near-Field and Far-Field Communications in the Upper Mid-Band: Interference Analysis and Joint Optimization: Introduction

-Motivated by the above, we consider in this paper a new RA-enabled mixed near-field and far-field communication system and investigate the performance gains achievable through RAs.
-Specifically, we consider a scenario where a \emph{modular} RA-array, comprising multiple subarrays, is deployed at a BS to serve multiple near-field users while coexisting with multiple legacy far-field users supported by preconfigured spatial beams, as illustrated in Fig. \ref{Fig:systemM}.
-We focus on the joint design of power allocation for near-field users and rotation angles of all RA subarrays at the BS, where the BS is assumed to simultaneously steer multiple beams towards near-field users by leveraging the appealing near-field beam-focusing property, along with appropriately designed power allocation.
-The main contributions are summarized as follows.
+Motivated by the above, in this paper, we consider a new \emph{modular} RA-enabled mixed near-field and far-field communication system and investigate the performance gains achievable through RAs.
+Specifically, we consider a scenario where a {modular} RA-array, comprising multiple subarrays, is deployed at a BS to serve multiple near-field users in addition to multiple legacy far-field users supported by preconfigured spatial beams, as illustrated in Fig. \ref{Fig:systemM}.
+We focus on the joint design of the power allocation for the near-field users and the rotation angles of all RA subarrays at the BS, where the BS is assumed to simultaneously steer multiple beams towards the near-field users by leveraging the appealing near-field beam-focusing property.
+The main contributions of the paper are summarized as follows.